Ozon3Org/Ozon3/methods.md

 #### Arguments

-**city** : str
+**cities** : List[str]

-The name of the city/location for which you want air quality data.
+The name of the cities/locations for which you want air quality data.
+Pass them in as a list of strings.

 **df** : pandas.Dataframe